 Here is another scam used by scammers to get their victims to send them their personal information.
-The scammers will then use this information to scam the same victims or they may sell this information to other scammers.
+The scammers will then use the information to scam the same victims or they may sell the information to other scammers.
 Do not send your personal information to everyone who requests it in an e-mail message.

 Subject: WINNER FOR MICROSOFT/BLACKBERRY PROMO 2013